RIKEN-RCCS/s3-baby-server/README.md

   as "fs.PathError", because they can show the home path that should not be disclosed to a client.

 ## Additional Features

-- s3bbs stores access logs if a ".access-log" directory exists.
+- S3BBS stores logs in a directory ".s3bbs/access-log" or
+  ".s3bbs/server-log" when it exists in a pool-direcotry.
+It is checked at starting a server.

 ## golangci-lint